-Authors are requested to submit their papers electronically by using the online submission system Comet:
+Authors are requested to submit their manuscripts to Strani jezici via the Comet online submission system:

 Types of contributions

-Original research article is a type of contribution in which the results of the original unpublished study are presented in such a way that the study can be replicated or its results verified.
+An original research article (izvorni znanstveni članak) is a type of scientific paper in which the results of an original unpublished study are presented in such a way that the study can be replicated or its results verified.
 Depending on the research type being reported, original research articles usually include the following sections:

-- Introduction: The idea/background and the goal of research are stated, avoiding a detailed literature survey or a summary of the methodology and results.
+Introduction: The idea/background and the goal of the study are stated, avoiding a detailed literature survey or a summary of the methodology and results.

-- Theoretical and/or empirical starting points: A detailed review of the most recent and relevant literature is provided, i.e. an insight into the theoretical and empirical knowledge that laid the foundation for further research.
+Theoretical and/or empirical starting points: A detailed review of the most recent and relevant literature is provided – i.e., a view into the theoretical and empirical knowledge that laid the foundation for the current study.

-- Goals and/or research questions and hypotheses: It is appropriate to start the section in which the research is presented with the goals and/or research questions and hypotheses which should be motivated by the previous research, clearly articulated and referred to in the subsequent sections of the paper, especially in the discussion.
+Goals and/or research questions and hypotheses: It is appropriate to start the section in which the study is presented with goals and/or research questions and hypotheses that are motivated by previous research, are clearly articulated, and will be referred to in the subsequent sections of the paper, especially in the discussion section.

-- Methodology: Depending on the research type, this section should contain a description of materials (e.g. questionnaires, tests etc.) and methods of data collection and analysis in a sufficient detail to demonstrate methodological and ethical appropriateness and rigor as well as to allow the work to be reproduced or verified.
+Methodology: Depending on the research type, this section should contain a description of materials (e.g., questionnaires, tests, etc.) and methods of data collection and analysis in sufficient detail to demonstrate methodological and ethical appropriateness and rigor, as well as to allow the work to be reproduced or verified.

-- Conclusion: A synthesis of the study, results and main conclusions are provided.
-Research limitations as well as recommendations for future studies in the field are often provided in this section.
+Conclusion: A synthesis of the study, its results, and the author(s)’ main conclusions are provided.
+The study’s limitations as well as recommendations for future research in the field are often provided in this section.

-Finally – and very importantly – original research article on the topic in the field of applied linguistics should consider specific, and educationally practicable pedagogical implications of the reported study.
+Finally – and very importantly – an original research article in the field of applied linguistics should consider the specific scientific or practical implications of the study.

-Preliminary communication is a type of scientific paper in which the (preliminary) results of the original, unpublished and (un)finished study are presented or some new scientific insights are announced.
-By providing a thorough analysis of relevant literature, the authors are expected to give an expert judgement on the validity and/or contribution of certain theories and/or research to the understanding of the subject matter and emphasize their theoretical (and practical) contribution and significance.
+A preliminary communication (prethodno priopčenje) is a type of scientific paper in which the (preliminary) results of an original, unpublished, and often unfinished study are presented or some new scientific insights are announced.
+By providing a thorough analysis of the relevant literature, the author(s) are expected to provide expert opinions on the validity and/or contribution of certain theories and/or research to the understanding of the subject matter and emphasize their theoretical (and practical) contribution and significance.

-State-of-the-art article is a type of contribution in which a critical review of the current knowledge in some field is given in such a way that the author’s original contribution to the field can be recognized.
-By analysing and discussing previous scholarship, authors of review articles should provide an expert assessment of the validity of individual theoretical and empirical studies, making clear their theoretical (and practical) relevance.
+A state-of-the-art article (pregledni članak) is a type of scientific paper in which a critical review of the current knowledge in a given field is presented in such a way that the author’s original contribution to the field can be recognized.
+By analyzing and discussing previous scholarship, the author(s) of a state-of-the-art article should provide an expert assessment of the validity of individual theoretical and empirical studies, bringing to light their theoretical (and practical) relevance.

-Book reviews focus on a particular book or edited volume (rarely more than one book), to cogently summarize its contents, strengths, and weaknesses.
-Authors of book reviews should assess the book’s quality and contribution to the field.
-A good book review uses an opening paragraph to place the book in the context of relevant scholarship and then proceeds to give a chapter-by-chapter evaluation of the contents.
+A book review (prikaz knjige) focuses on a particular book or edited volume (on rare occasions, more than one book), to cogently summarize its contents, strengths, and weaknesses.
+The author of a book review should assess the book’s quality and contribution to the field.
+A good book review utilizes the opening paragraph to place the book in the context of relevant scholarship and then proceeds to give a chapter-by-chapter evaluation of the contents.
 Alternatively, a more holistic structure is possible, where the key issues of the reviewed book provide the main structuring principle for the review.

-Conference reports should mention the following key elements of the event: the theme and goal of the conference, its title, venue, organizers, attendance, the key participants, i.e. plenary and invited speakers, including topics and a few highlights from their talks (it is possible to add some background to remind readers of the authority of plenary speakers to speak on their subjects).
-A conference report should also mention any other talks of special significance, highlighting their relevance for the theme of the conference and/or the research community concerned.
+A conference report (izvješće sa skupa) should mention the following key elements of the event: the theme and goal of the conference; its title, venue, and organizers; attendance; the key participants (i.e., plenary and invited speakers), including topics and a few highlights from their talks (it is possible to add some background and remind readers of the authority of the plenary speakers to speak about those topics).
+A conference report should also mention any other talks of special significance, highlighting their relevance to the theme of the conference and/or the research community concerned.

-All types of contributions must have a clear focus, be well-organized and coherent.
-Authors should write in an academic style and avoid word choices and sentence constructions that might imply bias against persons on the basis of gender, racial or ethnic group membership, disability, sexual orientation, or age.
+All types of contributions to Strani jezici must have a clear focus and should be well-organized and coherent.
+Authors should write in an academic style and avoid word choices and sentence constructions that might imply bias against persons on the basis of gender, racial, or ethnic group membership, disability, sexual orientation, or age.